-Love to type?
-Want the flexibility of working at home while completing simple typing tasks?
-If this sounds appealing, data entry may be the perfect position for you.
+Are you a fast and accurate typist?
+Do you want the flexibility of working at home while completing simple typing tasks?
+If so, data entry may be the perfect work from home job for you.

 What is Data Entry?

-Data entry has been around since, well, the dawn of computers, and even though these tasks have expanded, the general concept is the same.
-In short, it requires you to take a recorded or hard copy of a transcript and input it into a computer program.
+Data entry has been around since there have been typewriters, and even though we use computers and laptops now, the general concept is the same.
+In short, it requires you to take a recorded or hard copy of a transcript and input it into a computer database.

-How you perform data entry varies from company-to-company but can include anything from scanning in documents to listening to audio clips and transcribing information to simply inputting answers from a survey.
+How you perform data entry varies from company to company but can include anything from scanning documents to listening to audio clips and transcribing information to simply inputting answers from a survey.

-Here is a quick overview of the skills you might need to apply for these jobs.
+Here is a quick overview of the basic skills you’ll likely need to apply for these remote jobs.

-- Spreadsheets: Knowing how to organize data into spreadsheets is a fairly common skill set that’s needed in the world of data entry.
+Knowing how to organize data into spreadsheets is a standard skill set needed in data entry.
 Thankfully, if you don’t have a ton of experience here, you can practice data entry on your own using Google Sheets or Microsoft Excel, two of the most common programs used by companies, to gain a bit of experience and confidence beforehand.

-- All things Google: From Google Drive and Docs to Slides and Sheets, many companies are linked to some aspect of Google.
-If you’re not well versed with Google-based products, sign up for a professional account, and start exploring!
+From Google Drive and Docs to Slides and Sheets, many companies are linked to some aspect of Google.
+If you’re not well-versed with Google-based products, sign up for a professional account, and start exploring!

-- Organizational Skills: Organizational skills are a necessity for work at home success as a data entry specialist.
-From organizing email communications, electronic files and folders, meeting deadlines, and completing projects for several clients.
-Your ability to organize will be essential in your overall success as you work-from-home.
+Organizational skills are a necessity for work at home success as a data entry specialist, from organizing email communications, electronic files and folders, meeting deadlines, and completing projects for several clients.
+Your ability to organize will be essential to your overall success as you work from home.

 Common Communication Platforms Used in Data Entry Jobs

 Below are some possible methods of communication your employer may use for day-to-day interactions.
-It’s essential to familiarize yourself with these communication methods as it will ensure your professionalism and reliability with your employer.
+It’s essential to familiarize yourself with these communication methods to ensure your professionalism and reliability with your employer.

 - Email: Familiarizing yourself with email communication is necessary as you participate in more work from home opportunities.
-Creating an email address associated with your website or your business name establishes trust and authority when potential employers contact you.
+Creating a professional email address associated with your website or your business name establishes trust and authority when potential employers contact you.

-- Video Conferencing: Video conferencing such as Google Meet and Zoom have become increasingly popular in the last year.
+- Video Conferencing: Video conferencing, such as Google Meet and Zoom, have become increasingly popular.
 Sign up for a free account for either one of these platforms and even hold a meeting or two with family and friends to become more familiarized with them.

-- Live Chat: Live chat via Facebook messenger or other platforms such as Slack, Telegram, or Voxer are becoming more popular with companies around the globe.
+- Live Chat: Live chat via Facebook Messenger or other platforms such as Slack, Telegram, or Voxer are popular with companies around the globe.
 These instant messaging systems are often convenient when immediate communication regarding projects is needed.

-Capital Typing offers various data entry services for businesses and offers remote data entry positions for individuals hired as independent contractors.
+Capital Typing offers data entry services for businesses and offers remote full-time and part-time data entry positions for individuals hired as independent contractors.